bitwarden/contributing-docs/docs/architecture/deep-dives/autofill/autofill-menu.md

 ## Security Considerations

 The Auto-fill Menu heavily relies on content scripts to inject its UI into webpages.
-This process, which involves integrating code and DOM elements into pages not controlled by the extension, necessitated stringent security measures.
+This process, which involves injecting code and DOM elements into pages not controlled by the extension, necessitated stringent security measures.
 Throughout the design and implementation of this feature, we strictly adhered to [OWASP security standards and best practices](https://owasp.org/), aiming to effectively mitigate a broad range of security risks.
 Additionally, we conducted a comprehensive